 5. Helen Oktoberfest in Georgia

 50 years going strong, this celebration of German culture in Helen, Georgia, is a popular destination for Oktoberfest-goers.
 And it’s no wonder why!
-This festival is unique in that it runs for four weeks straight-the longest running Oktoberfest of its kind.
+This festival is unique in that it runs for four weeks straight -the longest running Oktoberfest of its kind.

-Musical acts play traditional German music, and modern tunes as well.
+Musical acts play traditional German music, and modern music as well.
 You can dance the polka, attend the ceremonial keg tapping at Festhalle, and taste traditional German food at several taverns and cafes on the festival grounds.

 6. Big Bear Lake Oktoberfest in San Bernadino, California

 In the mountains of Southern California, travelers from all over have visited Big Bear Lake Oktoberfest for the past 52 years.
-At an elevation of 6,750 feet and surrounded by pine trees, you’ll have a U.S. Oktoberfest experience like no other!
+At an elevation of 6,750 feet and surrounded by huge pine trees, you’ll have a U.S. Oktoberfest experience like no other!

 With nine consecutive weekends running from September to November, you’ve got plenty of time for all the German bands, Log sawing contests, pretzel toss, and fresh German apple streudel.